SarKaa/Run-batch-from-C/README.md

 If you have a choice, I would still recommend writing your app in an actual programming language, as it's just not good practice to write apps like this.

 ## INSTRUCTIONS:
+Pretty simple really, and once you've done this, you won't need to do it ever again.
+Just edit the batch as if you're coding an app in it ;)

 Replace batch.bat, icon.ico and batch.manifest with the right files